avemphract/amadeus-spring-airline-management/README.md

 If you want to get new token with know user you can use /auth/authenticate POST endpoint.
 Also, there is predefined admin user.
 Username: admin, Password: admin.
 With this user you can create or modify flight and airports.

 I generate a admin token which is never expire.
-You can integrate your application or browser with this token Never expire token: `eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhZG1pbiIsImlhdCI6MTY5NDM0NDQxMiwiZXhwIjo5MjIzMzcyMDM2ODU0Nzc1fQ.I1_IpYXGgzKra4uQ-l0Q-hEZRBuAJrmu0LwBxW2HgQw`
+You can integrate your application or use in your browser this token Never expire token: `eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhZG1pbiIsImlhdCI6MTY5NDM0NDQxMiwiZXhwIjo5MjIzMzcyMDM2ODU0Nzc1fQ.I1_IpYXGgzKra4uQ-l0Q-hEZRBuAJrmu0LwBxW2HgQw`

 You must add request's header this token like below.